arcamens/arcamens/site_app/static/site_app/help/index.md

 ### Board Creation

-You can create as many boards as necessary, it is even possible to add a short description that can be used to group a given set of boards that are related to a specific project.
+You can create as many boards as you desire.
 For creating a new board just click on Home at the navbar then

 ![board-creation-0](/static/site_app/help/board-creation-0.png)